Who the heck does still use native ads for real estate? Isn’t this a completely obsolete and outdated marketing method?

 It has publishing partners such as CNN, Time, ESPN, Bloomberg, and more.

-However, these prices are still less than what you will pay right now on average per click on Facebook and Google Ads for tier one countries such as the United States, which leads me to the last section of this article.
+These prices are still less than what you will pay on average per click on Facebook and Google Ads for tier-one countries such as the United States.
+This leads me to the last section of this article.

 What Do You Pay on Average per Click Right Now for Real Estate Ads on Facebook and Google AdWords?

-According to this article on Wordstream, right now you pay $1.81 per click on average in the real estate industry in tier 1 countries.
+According to this article on Wordstream, you pay $1.81 per click on average in the real estate industry in tier 1 countries.

-If you have a really great campaign, with a high CTR and thus can get the cost per click down.
+If you have a successful campaign with a high CTR and thus can get the cost per click down.

-So now, after this comparison and contrasting the costs with Facebook ads for real estate, the first seemingly high cost per click of $1.50 on Outbrain looks a bit different, don’t you think?
+So now, after comparing the costs with Facebook ads for real estate, the first seemingly high cost per click of $1.50 on Outbrain looks a bit different, don’t you think?